Cleansing Excess Pitta from the Body

 Herbs to Reduce Pitta

 Ayurvedic herbs can provide a world of comfort to pitta, internally and externally.
-Here are some top pitta-balancing herbs and products.
+We recommend choosing one to three of these pitta-balancing herbs and products to start with and slowly incorporating more support over time, if needed.

 - Pitta Balancing Bundle.
 When looking for herbal support to pacify excess pitta, the Pitta Balancing Bundle is an excellent place to start.
 It contains herbal products that help reduce and balance pitta, such as Healthy Pitta, Pitta Digest, Triphala, and Pitta Massage Oil.

 - Amalaki.
 Also known as “amla,” amalaki is recommended to cleanse excess pitta from the GI tract.
 This gentle detoxifying herb supports a healthy stomach lining and proper function of digestive acids.
 One of the three ingredients in triphala, it also promotes regular bowel function and removes natural toxins from the body.
 Amalaki is considered a source of natural antioxidants and is deeply nourishing to the body tissues.

 - Neem powder or tablets.
 Neem is one of the most powerful herbs for reducing pitta.
 Traditionally, it is used to cleanse the blood, eliminate toxins from the liver, and maintain clear, healthy skin.
 It is an extremely bitter herb that is indicated in cases of excess pitta and whenever a cooling, reducing therapy is needed.

 - Healthy Skin and Blood Cleanse.
 Because neem is such a strong herb, it is rarely taken by itself.
 Neem can be found as a primary ingredient in these two formulas, both of which support healthy skin, reduce pitta, and generally do not aggravate vata or kapha.